 The figures show that 12,834 people in the North West became insolvent in 2016.
 The region’s insolvency rate of 22.8 per 10,000 population was up from 20.4 the previous year and was the highest of any region in the country except the North East.
 The figures include bankruptcies, Individual Voluntary Arrangements (IVAs) and Debt Relief Orders (DROs).

 Paul Barber, the North West chair of R3 and a partner at Begbies Traynor, says:

 “Within the North West and nationally, women are now consistently more likely than men to become insolvent but it would be wrong to say that this is simply because they are more profligate.
 A breakdown of the figures shows that women are much more likely to use a DRO, which is designed to help people with assets under £1,000 and who are unable to pay even very small debts.

-“It’s very easy to over-spend if you don’t have much money in the first place and penalties like unauthorised overdraft charges or missed payment fees can keep people in a debt spiral.
+“It’s very easy to overspend if you don’t have much money in the first place and penalties like unauthorized overdraft charges or missed payment fees can keep people in a debt spiral.
 Lower incomes and employment levels mean women are more likely to be vulnerable to financial shocks.

 “By contrast men are more likely to become bankrupt.
 Bankruptcies tend to be associated with larger value assets or debts, and the failure of a business.
 Given men are more likely to own their own business or be in full-time employment, this is not a surprise.”

 Within the North West, Blackpool had the highest level of personal insolvencies with a rate of 34.6, followed by St Helens (28.2), Preston (27.7), Wigan (27.5), Wirral (27), Halton (26.8), Tameside (26.7), Halton (26.8), Rossendale (25.9) and Blackburn with Darwen (25.5).